lucas874/swarm-composition-artifact/README.md

 Door reached its final state.
 Press CTRL+ C to exit.   │ Transporter reached its final state.
 Press CTRL + C to exit.
 ```

-When the kick-the-tires script has terminated, the output should look similar to the snippet below:
+Pressing the CTRL+C will four times will close these windows.
+Pressing CTRL + C once more will close a window running the Actyx middleware (needed to facilitate communication between the machines in the demo).
+Once all the windows have been closed, the kick-the-tires script is done and the output should look similar to the snippet below:

 ```bash
 ...